-Each dot in the chart below was a member of the Senate in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Coleman is shown as a purple triangle. (analysis methodology)
+Coleman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Coleman sponsored bills primarily in these issue areas: